16ap3400/Document-Merging/README.md

 # Document-Merging
-The following program takes two text files in the working directory and combines them under the name of both files combined.
+The following program takes two text files in the working directory and writes a new files containing the combined contents.